Jianpinglim/edwinWeijieTryhack/README.md

-Submitted on behalf of weijie and edwin
+Submitted on behalf of weijie and edwin for tryhack 2024